dotnet/msbuild/Roadmap.md

 * Improved incremental build with help of fully deterministic Roslyn builds. [post Update 1 time-frame]

 ##Technical Debt
 * Merge codebases (xplat, master, and internal branches).
+[RC time-frame]
-Introduce compiler constants for CoreCLR feature flags.
+* Introduce compiler constants for CoreCLR feature flags.
 * Ship MSBuild for Visual Studio out of GitHub sources.
 [Visual Studio vNext time-frame]

 ##Telemetry
-* Gather additional data on usage and issues (hangs in Visual Studio, etc). [post Update 1 time-frame]
+* Gather additional data on usage and issues (hangs in Visual Studio, etc). [tentatively RTM time-frame]

 #Branch Strategy
 * `xplat`: Work for cross-platform support, primarily focused on CoreCLR.
 In the medium term, we should build both CoreCLR and Desktop MSBuild from the same branch and merge this branch into `master`.